 Deal with summer boredom (or don’t)

 “Boredom is not a problem to be solved.
 It is an itch to scratch.
 Boredom is the dawn of ideas.
-Boredom is curiosity knocking gently at your mind, asking to play,” says Bunmi Laditan.
+Boredom is curiosity knocking gently at your mind, asking to play,” explains Bunmi Laditan.

 So, this one’s up to you.
 Let them see what comes from their boredom.
 Or maybe keep a little stash of craft supplies, books, bubbles, board games, or a rotation of seldom-seen toys for when their boredom impedes on your ability to get stuff done.